-Each Virtual Fortigate (VM) image comes with built-in 15 days evaluation license which starts the moment you spin this image in your virtual environment - VMWare ESXi/WorkStation, KVM, GNS3, EVE-NG.
+Each Fortigate Virtual Machine (VM) image comes with built-in 15 days evaluation license which starts the moment you spin this image in your virtual environment - VMWare ESXi/WorkStation, KVM, GNS3, EVE-NG.
 Unfortunately, it comes with some limitations you should be aware of so not to waste your time trying to debug them.
 Here is the list of them.

 Note: There is another evaluation license - for 60 days, that you can only get from Fortinet Account Manager.
 This license, unlike the 15-days one, has almost NO limitations, and you get fully functional virtual Fortigate.

 Note: You can only (legally) download Fortigate VM image from https://support.fortinet.com, and to register there you HAVE to be a Fortinet client, i.e. have valid support contract.

 Limitations and their consequences: